Challenge

 Our client, a leading fashion retailer, was aware that its organization was at risk and their employees and contractors needed to improve upon general security practices.
-With threat data from the Incident Management team as well as to satisfy auditing requirements, the Governance and Compliance (G&C) team was tasked with developing a company-wide Security Awareness training program.
+With threat data from the Incident Management team and to satisfy auditing requirements, the Governance, Risk and Compliance (GRC) team was tasked with developing a company-wide Security Awareness training program.

-If successful, the program would raise awareness of the critical nature of solid security practices, deliver clear guidance on how to implement these practices, and provide the ability to scale to the large global employee and contractor base.
-A successful program would report a 90+% completion rate, as well as an increase of potential threats reported to the Incident Management team with fewer threats introduced by employee actions.
+If successful, the program would raise awareness of the critical nature of solid security practices, deliver clear guidance on implementing these practices and provide the ability to scale to the large global employee and contractor base.
+A successful program would report a 90+% completion rate and an increase of potential threats reported to the Incident Management team with fewer threats introduced by employee actions.

 If successful, the program would raise awareness of the critical nature of solid security practices, deliver clear guidance on how to implement these practices, and scale to the global employee and contractor base.

-Kalles Group (KG) was brought in to partner with the G&C team to build the solution.
-Without an existing security training program in place, the team would need to start from the ground up by conducting analysis, presenting options to management, receiving approval, and then building the solution.
+Kalles Group (KG) was brought in to partner with the GRC team to build the solution.
+Without an existing security training program, the team would need to start from the ground up by conducting an analysis, presenting options to management, receiving approval, and then building the solution.

-To begin, the team reached out in key areas such as Incident Management and various IT groups to uncover current threats and practices, as well as identify and prioritize the core group of security tasks and best practices all employees and contractor would need to
+To begin, the team reached out to key areas such as Incident Management and various IT groups to uncover current threats and practices, as well as identify and prioritize the core group of security tasks and best practices all employees and contractors would need to

 know about and implement.

-It became clear early on that developing the training program in-house would be both costly and time consuming, and the level of expertise required would add additional length to the project.
-Therefore, the decision was made to take advantage of existing resources and to outsource the delivery aspect of the project to a qualified third-party.
-RFPs (request for proposals) were sent out to qualified providers and the team conducted careful analysis to identify a core set of eligible programs which were presented to key stakeholders for selection.
+It became clear early on that developing the training program in-house would be costly and time-consuming, and the required expertise would add additional length to the project.
+Therefore, the decision was made to take advantage of existing resources and outsource the project’s delivery to a qualified third party.
+RFPs (requests for proposals) were sent out to qualified providers, and the team conducted careful analysis to identify a core set of eligible programs presented to key stakeholders for selection.

 A Security Awareness training program was packaged and presented to management for review and approval.
 The program would take a multi-pronged approach: